scarsam/blockfolio/README.md

 # Blockfolio

-This webapplication is a simple version of the iPhone application Blockfolio.
-Blockfolio lets you saves your created portfolios under your profile, fill your portfolio with your favorite coins and login each day to track the progress of your portfolio.
+This web application is my take on the famous iPhone application Blockfolio.
+This application lets you saves your created portfolios under your profile, add your coins to your portfolio and login each day to track the progress of your portfolio.

 ### System dependencies
   - Postgres to manage and store data